x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/mailbox-servers/manage-databases.md

 ---
-title: "Manage mailbox databases in Exchange 2016" ms.author: serdars
+title: "Manage mailbox databases in Exchange Server" ms.author: serdars
 author: SerdarSoysal
 manager: serdars
-ms.date: 6/7/2018
+ms.date: 7/3/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: ead4a96b-1717-435b-bcfc-9901ac4e3b58
-description: "Summary: Learn how to perform configuration tasks related to managing your mailbox databases in Exchange 2016."
+description: "Summary: Learn how to perform configuration tasks related to managing your mailbox databases in Exchange Server."
 ---

-# Manage mailbox databases in Exchange 2016
+# Manage mailbox databases in Exchange Server

- **Summary**: Learn how to perform configuration tasks related to managing your mailbox databases in Exchange 2016.
+ **Summary**: Learn how to perform configuration tasks related to managing your mailbox databases in Exchange 2016 and Exchange 2019.

 A mailbox database is a unit of granularity where mailboxes are created and stored.
 A mailbox database is stored as an Exchange database (.edb) file.
-In Exchange 2016, each mailbox database has its own properties that you can configure.
+In Exchange 2016 and 2019, each mailbox database has its own properties that you can configure.

 ## What do you need to know before you begin?

 - Estimated time to complete each procedure: 10 minutes

-- To open the Exchange admin center (EAC), see [Exchange admin center in Exchange 2016](../../architecture/client-access/exchange-admin-center.md).
+- To open the Exchange admin center (EAC), see [Exchange admin center in Exchange Server](../../architecture/client-access/exchange-admin-center.md).
 To open the Exchange Management Shell, see [Open the Exchange Management Shell](http://technet.microsoft.com/library/63976059-25f8-4b4f-b597-633e78b803c0.aspx).

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Mailbox databases" entry in the [Recipients Permissions](../../permissions/feature-permissions/recipient-permissions.md) topic.